Top 10 National Trust

 Antony is a tiny coastal village and parish on the Rame peninsula, three miles west of Torpoint.
 Antony House, a large, square edifice of Petnan stone that was built for the Carew family in 1711, lies just over a mile from the village.
 It is thought that Daphne DuMaurier's story 'My Cousin Rachel' was inspired by Rachel Carew, whose portrait is on display.
 Although the Carew family still live there, the house is now in the care of the National Trust, who open it to the public between March and October.
 Antony House was recently used as the film set for Walt Disney's 'Alice in Wonderland', directed by Tim Burton.

-- Cornwall Coast Path - Hartland Quay to Bude
+- Cornwall Coast Path - Porthleven to St Keverne

 - Top 10 things to do in Padstow